Agustinm28/DnD-Simple-Engine/README.md

 ## 🔧 How to use:

 1. Download the latest release from the [releases](https://github.com/Agustinm28/DnD-Simple-Engine/releases) section and unzip it.
+Execute the `Simple-Dnd-Engine.exe` file in the root folder.

 2. Go to the repository tab and add your assets, both images and audio, these will be shared between campaigns.